edgi-govdata-archiving/archivers-harvesting-tools/README.md

 For search results from large document sets, you may need to do more sophisticated "scraping" and "crawling" -- check out tools built at previous events such as the [EIS WARC archiver](https://github.com/edgi-govdata-archiving/eis-WARC-archiver) or the [EPA Search Utils](https://github.com/edgi-govdata-archiving/epa-search-utils) for ideas on how to proceed.

+### API scrape / Custom Solution

+If you encounter an API, chances are you'll have to build some sort of custom solution, like [epa-envirofacts-scraper](https://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/epa-envirofacts-scraper) or investigate a social angle.
+For example: asking someone with greater access for a database dump.
+Be sure to include your code in the `tools` directory of your zipfile, and if there is any likelihood of general application, please add to this repo.

 ### [Explore Other Tools](./utils)

 the `utils` directory is for scripts that have been useful in the past but may not have very general application.
 But you still might find something youu like!

-### API scrape / Custom Solution

-If you encounter an API, chances are you'll have to build some sort of custom solution, or investigate a social angle.
-For example: asking someone with greater access for a database dump.
-Be sure to include your ocode in the `tools` directory of your zipfile, and if there is any likelihood of general application, please add to this repo.